cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Cryptoassets custodians shall consider for access control policies by roles or authorities of operators and administrators for each system.
 Access control shall be set minimum to run functions or softwares permitted for  operators or administrators, not only for applications.

-Any damage may be happened by miss or injustice operations on transferring assets or managing signature keys as described {{system-risks-around-cryptoasset-custodians}}.
+Any damage may be happened by miss or injustice operations on transferring assets or managing signature keys as described {{risks-of-cryptoassets-custodian-system}}.
 To deter these threats, Confirmation of or approval by multiple operators or multiple administrators shall be needed on important operations such as transferring assets and operations for signature key.
 Cryptoassets custodians shall not concentrate duties for one operator or administrator, decentralize of duties for multiple operators or administrators shall be needed.